Entanglement Entropy and Quantum Phase Transition in the $O(N)$ $\sigma$-model: Introduction

+We aim to pursue analogous understanding on the behavior of the entanglement entropy under the quantum phase transitions in the present research.
+As the entanglement entropy scales with the area of the interface between two entangled regions, at finite temperatures it becomes subleading compared with the thermal entropy which scales with the volume of the system.
+The quantum phase transition studies involving the entanglement entropy had focused on the zero temperatures cases, in particular the lattice systems.
+For example, previous work on the 1+1 dimensional transverse Ising model shows the entanglement measure reaches a local maximum at the second order quantum phase transition \cite{Osborne2002,Lin10}.
+Studies on various spin chain models in 1+1 dimensions also reveal the universal scaling behaviors of the ground-state entanglement near the quantum critical point \cite{Vidal2003,Latorre2004}.
+For a broader review on the entanglement properties in many-body systems, see e.g. \cite{Amico:2007ag}.

-The entanglement entropy ($S_{\mathrm{ent}}$) between a subregion $A$ and its complement $\bar{A}$ had been calculated for the scalar fields in conformal field theory\cite{Wilczek2011,Calabrese2004,Calabrese2009,Cardy2014, Holzhey1994,Metlitski2009} and also in the non-conformal cases\cite{Calabrese2004, Hertzberg2013}.
-The leading behavior of $S_{\mathrm{ent}}$ exhibits the area law\cite{Srednicki93} and the power law divergence, $S \sim \Lambda^{d-1} A_{\perp}$, where $A_{\perp}$ is the area of the $d-1$ dimensional boundary of $A$, with $d$ denoting the number of spatial dimensions, and $\Lambda$ is the momentum cutoff.
-As for the subleading part in the non-conformal field theory, \cite{Hertzberg2013} demonstrates that, in terms of the bare mass and coupling constants, there exist terms proportional to $\lambda A_{\perp} \Lambda^2$ arising from the quartic interaction $-\frac{\lambda}{4!} \phi^4$, and terms proportional to $g^2 A_{\perp} \ln \Lambda^2$ from the cubic interaction $-\frac{g}{3!} \phi^3$.
-They are contributed by the two-loop quantum corrections.
-However, both can be absorbed into the mass renormalization of the scalar field $\phi$, such that the subleading term of $S_{ent}$ in 3+1 dimensions becomes $\frac{1}{48\pi}\, m_r^{2}\, \ln m_r^2$, where $m_r$ is the renormalized mass of the scalar field absorbing the cutoff dependence.
+As for the systems of the scalar fields in the continuum, through the study of the conformal cases \cite{Wilczek2011,Calabrese2004,Calabrese2009,Cardy2014,Holzhey1994,Metlitski2009} and the non-conformal cases \cite{Calabrese2004,Hertzberg2013}, it is known that the entanglement entropy ($S_{\mathrm{ent}}$) between a subregion $A$ and its complement $\bar{A}$ of the spacetime has a leading behavior exhibiting the power law divergence and the area law\cite{Srednicki93}, $S_{ent}\sim\Lambda^{d-1}A_{\perp}$, where $A_{\perp}$ is the area of the $d-1$ dimensional boundary of $A$, with $d$ denoting the number of spatial dimensions and $\Lambda$ is the momentum cutoff.
+For the non-conformal scalar field theory to our particular interest in this paper, the subleading part of the entanglement entropy, according to \cite{Hertzberg2013} which deals with a single-component massive scalar field in 3+1 dimensions with both the cubic and the quartic self-couplings, contains the $\lambda A_{\perp}\Lambda^{2}$ term arising from the quartic interaction $-\frac{\lambda}{4!}\phi^{4}$, and the $g^{2}A_{\perp}\ln(\Lambda^{-1})$ term from the cubic interaction $-\frac{g}{3!}\phi^{3}$, where $\lambda$ and $g$ are bare couplings.
+They are contributed by the two-loop quantum corrections, and can be absorbed into the mass renormalization of $\phi$.
+As a result, the subleading part of $S_{ent}$, e.g.$\frac{1}{48\pi}\,A_{\perp}m_{r}^{2}\,\ln m_{r}^{2}$, where $m_{r}$ stands for the renormalized mass of the scalar field, becomes cutoff-independent, such that as $m_{r}$ varies, the change in the entanglement entropy is cutoff independent and thus physical.